Less respiratory distress and more fitness with lung exercise

 And Gillisen notes that in these settings it can be difficult to get help in an emergency or even recognize when an emergency is about to occur.

-Asthma or COPD patients who train alone should always have an emergency spray on hand.
+Asthma or COPD patients training alone should always have an emergency spray on hand.
 It is also helpful if they carry an up-to-date doctor’s note or at least a medication list so that, in an emergency, an ER doctor can quickly have a general snapshot of your medical history.

 Gillissen advises patients who achieve less than 50 percent of their overall performance – this value is determined by a physician – to refrain from training alone.
 The professional points out that they will be safer in outpatient rehabilitation sports groups with specially trained exercise instructors.